best-practice-and-impact/rap_mvp_maturity_guidance/Reproducible-Analytical-Pipelines-MVP.md

 ### Lessons learned in software engineering can be translated to official statistics and analysis

-For producers, processes for analysis have often been made harder by inappropriate, proprietary software.
-This makes them inefficient and quality assurance difficult.
+For producers of analysis, processes have often been made harder by inappropriate, proprietary software.
+This makes them inefficient and difficult to quality assure.
 This has caused frustration for producers and their managers as quality issues recur and analysis becomes resource-intensive.
 Developing bespoke software using some best practices from software engineering helps to alleviate this.